KeenanS04/WhatsTheRating/README.md

 ### Description
 Our group asks the question, “Does our final model perform better for recipes of low ratings (1, 2) than it does for higher ratings (3, 4, 5)?
 To simulate this, we will be applying a permutation test where we shuffle both groups x and y.
 Our evaluation metric will be an F-1 Score because we want to learn more about how our model identifies, classifies, overrates, and underrates low and high-rated recipes, providing a nuanced understanding of its performance across different rating categories.

+**Group X**: The low ratings of our dataset, ratings 1 and 2.

+**Group Y**: The high ratings of our dataset, ratings 3, 4, 5.

+**Evaluation Metric** F-1 Score

 **Null Hypothesis**: Our model is fair.
-Its precision for low ratings and high ratings are roughly the same, and any differences are due to random chance.
+Its F-1 Score for low ratings and high ratings are roughly the same, and any differences are due to random chance.

 **Alternate Hypothesis**: Our model is unfair.
-Its precision for low ratings is lower than for high ratings
+Its F-1 Score for low ratings is lower than for high ratings

 **Test Statistic**: Difference in F-1 score between high and low rated recipes